Sounds of Silence: The Need for Quiet in a Child's Life

 - Limit extracurricular activities to one or two during the school year (depending on your child's age), and let your child choose the activities.
-If necessary, cut back on one weekly commitment, even if your child objects at first.

 - Allow your child some down time after school.
 Let them talk on the phone with friends, have a snack, or listen to music before beginning homework.

 - Skip the extracurricular activity when your child comes home from school tired or has to study for a test.